stepci/stepci/docs/guides/testing-grpc.md

 Optionally, you can also specify reusables, such as `env` in this example, which you can use throughout the workflow

 :::tip
-Your workflows will share a similiar structure, think about a workflow like a LEGO-set that you assemble step-by-step
+Your workflows will share a similar structure, think about a workflow like a LEGO-set that you assemble step-by-step
 :::

 :::warning